-Bristol Green Doors runs educational events to inspire, encourage and enable domestic green refurbishment in our community and support others to do the same.
+Bristol Green Doors run educational events to inspire, encourage and enable domestic green refurbishment and retrofit in our community and support others to do the same.

 Our aim is to 'normalise domestic retrofit for sustainability’ enabling this kind of work to become the straightforward, natural choice for any building work done on our homes.